Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Growth in Hamsters

 We purified all Leptospira isolates by injecting early passage cultures into the peritoneal cavities of Syrian golden hamsters and performing necropsies 16 days after inoculation; 3 hamsters infected with L. interrogans and 1 infected with L. noguchii died before 16 days.
 We cultured aliquots of macerated kidney extracts from all inoculated hamsters and performed PCR to detect Leptospira rrs.
-In each case, sequences of rrs from the hamster kidney extracts were identical to the sequences from the corresponding original specimens and also the original Leptospira cultured from those hamster kidney extracts.
+In each case, sequences of rrs from the hamster kidney extracts were identical to the sequences from the corresponding original specimens and also the Leptospira cultured from those hamster kidney extracts.

 Molecular Epidemiology of L. interrogans